finos/datahelix/docs/GettingStarted.md

 The following guide give a short introduction to the datahelix via a practical example.

-For more comprehensive documentation please refer to the [User Guide](UserGuide.md).
+For more comprehensive documentation please refer to the [user guide](UserGuide.md).

 # Contents